How to create a strategy?

 - Calculating potential benefits of M&M in Excel – case study

 Quite often expansion is not the right choice as your positioning is making you vulnerable.
-With expansion you simple are scaling the problem.
-Before the expansion you should most likely reconsider your positioning and for example go niche.
-This is the unfortunate history of many mainstream players that were totally demolished by low cost players and application of blue ocean strategy.
-Here you have 3 main options: going down the price (low cost players / no-frill business model), going up with the prices (luxury products), addressing the neglected segments and non-users (blue ocean strategy).
+With the expansion, you simply are scaling the problem.
+Before the expansion, you should most likely reconsider your positioning and for example, go niche.
+This is the unfortunate history of many mainstream players that were totally demolished by low-cost players and the application of the blue ocean strategy.
+Here you have 3 main options: going down the price (low-cost players / no-frill business model), going up with the prices (luxury products), and addressing the neglected segments and non-users (blue ocean strategy).
 As always some additional recommended readings:

-- Why it make sense to start in a niche
+- Why does it make sense to start in a niche

 - Why Tesla has started in a niche?